-- Each chapter covered in the text(s) will have an associated quiz that the students must complete. - The quizzes will mostly be theory based multiple choice questions, each worth one mark. - It is imperative for the student to study and complete the questions at the back of each chapter to be successful at these quizzes. - There will be 5 quizzes that will account for 13.75% of the student's final grade (5 @ 2.75% = 13.75%).
-See CONNECT or your detailed course schedule for the breakdown of the quizzes. - The quizzes will be marked and corrections for the attempted quiz will be made available to the student after the due date. - All quizzes must be completed before the expiration of the pre-set due date or the student will receive a mark of zero for any missed quizzes (see schedule for dates). - Once the quiz has been started, you must complete the entire quiz within the 60-minute time limit.
-Logging off or losing the internet connection during the exam will result in a grade based only on the proportion of the exam that has been completed.
-It is imperative that the student has a reliable internet connection when attempting an exam.
-This is the responsibility of the student, not the instructor. - The student will be given two attempts at each quiz. - Assignments, quizzes and exams will be written as scheduled.
+- Assignments, quizzes, and exams will be written as scheduled.
 No rewrites/rescheduled exams will be given.
 If there is an excusable absence, the weighting of the missed exam will be added to the final exam weighting.
-If the absence is not excusable, a grade of 0% will be given. - Any exam or assignment mark that that a student may wish to contest must be done so within 5 business days after the exam/assignment has been marked.
-Any exams/assignments contested after this time frame will not be given consideration. - In order to get the most out of class regular attendance and active participation is encouraged.
-Repeated lateness will be viewed similar to an absence in class.
-Disruptive behavior will also be viewed as "not professional" and the student will be asked to leave the classroom, resulting in a marked absence....i.e. excessive/disruptive talking, texting, taking phone calls, etc. - Students are expected to demonstrate professional conduct for the duration of the course.
+If the absence is not excusable, a grade of 0% will be given. - Any exam, quiz, or assignment grade that that a student may wish to contest must be done so within 5 business days after the exam/quiz/assignment has been marked.
+Any exams/quizzes/assignments contested after this time frame will not be given consideration. - To get the most out of class regular attendance and active participation is encouraged.
+Repeated lateness &/or not remaining for the duration of classroom activities will be recorded as an absence in class.
+Disruptive behavior will also be viewed as "not professional" and the student will be asked to leave the classroom, resulting in a marked absence.... i.e., excessive/disruptive talking, texting, taking phone calls, etc... - Students are expected to demonstrate professional conduct for the duration of the course.
 Some aspects of this include the following: attending each class and arriving on time, restricting discussions in class to the current course material, keeping mobile phones in the "off" or "silent" modes, and not placing or answering calls, text messages, or emails during class time.
 Unprofessional conduct is disruptive to the learning environment and makes mastering the course material more difficult for all students.
-If behavior is deemed to be disruptive to the classroom environment, the student will be required to leave. - Photographing and/or recording course content is strictly prohibited. - Final examinations will be scheduled by the registrar's office.
+If behavior is deemed to be disruptive to the classroom environment, the student will be required to leave.
+Students are responsible for any missed content due to missed classes (excused or unexcused). - Photographing and/or recording course content is strictly prohibited. - Final examinations will be scheduled by the Registrar's office.
 Do not plan any activities during examination week.